rehmanmuradali/android-security-guides/README.md

     4) How your objects are referenced internally?
     5) what version and brand of database is behind your front-end?

+## 12) Android 10 Security Features (API Level 29)

+Updating Android Target Sdk to Android 10 (API Level 29) will automatically make your app secure as some level as it introduces a number of features and behavior changes to better protect users' privacy.

+#### Encryption:
+Current encryption standards require devices have cryptographic acceleration hardware.
+Because of this requirement many devices are not capable of using storage encryption.
+Android 10 launch [Adiantum](https://security.googleblog.com/2019/02/introducing-adiantum-encryption-for.html) which is designed to run efficiently without specialized hardware, and can work across everything from smart watches to internet-connected medical devices.
+Moreover, it has added TLS 1.3 support by default.
+TLS 1.3 is faster, more secure, and more private.

+#### Authentication
+The underlying framework is updated with robust support for face and fingerprint authentication.
+The user must perform an action to proceed, such as tap their finger to the fingerprint sensor.
+If they’re using face or iris to authenticate, then the user must click an additional button to proceed.
+The explicit flow should be used for all high-value transactions such as payments.

+#### Restrictions on starting activities from the background
+Android 10 (API level 29) and higher place restrictions on when apps can start activities when the app is running in the background.
+These restrictions help minimize interruptions for the user and keep the user more in control of what's shown on their screen.

 ## LICENSE
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at